toolbarthomas/harbor/README.md

 ```

 You can also import the actual assets within each storybook story to enable Hot Module Reload during a file change.
-Keep in mind that you need to define the required libraries within Drupal if you don't include assets within the templates with the `attach_library` function.
+Keep in mind that you still need to define the required libraries within Drupal if you don't include assets with the `attach_library` function.

 ### Suggested javascript structure.

-Using the functionality of the Drupal.behaviors object you can run the defined javascript during the (initial) (re)load within Drupal and Storybook.
+Using the functionality of the Drupal.behaviors object, you can run the defined javascript during the (initial) (re)load within Drupal and Storybook.
 Storybook calls the attach handler within the Drupal behaviors, this object is used within Drupal sites and is also available for the styleguide.

 The actual javascript can be created like the following and should be compliant with the Drupal javascript structure: